Origin of power laws and their spatial fractal structure for city-size distributions: Supplementary Text

-Figs.\,\ref{fig:hp-sm} and \ref{fig:div-sm} suggest the underlying mechanism.
-On the one hand, the HP holds nearly perfectly irrespective of the industrial diversity $I$ of the economy (Fig.\,\ref{fig:hp-sm}).
+Figs.\,\ref{fig:hp-sm} (and Fig.\,\ref{fig:summary-sm}C) and \ref{fig:div-sm} suggest the mechanism underlying the positive correlation between industrial diversity and city size.
+On the one hand, the HP holds nearly perfectly irrespective of the industrial diversity $I$ of the economy (Fig.\,\ref{fig:hp-sm}, Fig.\,\ref{fig:summary-sm}C).
 On the other hand, larger industrial diversity, $I$, allows a wider variation in city size, depending on the number of industries that happen to locate in a given city (Fig.~\ref{fig:size-diversity}).
 Thus, the size of a city becomes a more precise indicator of its industrial diversity as $I$ increases.
-This finding is reflected in the fact that the variation in city size, $s_u$, for a given industrial diversity, $I_u$, of a city becomes smaller as $I$ increases.
+This finding is reflected in the fact that the variation in city size, $s_u$, for a given industrial diversity, $I_u$, of city $u$ becomes smaller as $I$ increases (Fig.\,\ref{fig:div-sm}).